ecomfi/.github/profile/README.md

 ![ecom logo](https://github.com/ecomfi/.github/raw/master/ecom-blue-rgb.png)
 # Ecom OY, an Accountor group firm

-We develop accounting softwares for the HVAC sector in Finland.
+We develop accounting softwares for the HVAC & construction sector in Finland.

 Our solution include a "Classic" windows application that is written mostly in Pascal.